serverless/blog/posts/2018-12-21-api-gateway-websockets-example.md

   - JaredShort
 ---

+**Update:** As of v1.38, the Serverless Framework supports WebSockets in core.
+No need for a plugin!
+[Read the announcement and how-to here.](https://serverless.com/blog/api-gateway-websockets-support)

 As we approach the end of 2018, I’m incredibly excited to announce that we at Serverless have a small gift for you: You can work with Amazon API Gateway WebSockets in your Serverless Framework applications starting _right now_.